 Wealth of Features

-The more expensive platforms typically have the most functionality.
-Some offer you overall membership management & CRM with a 360 view of each individual member; portals for member communications and self-serve solutions; communities for interest groups; micro-sites as you need them; meetings, events and conference management tools; eBusiness for your merchandising; and, for the financial and management side, there’s revenue accounting, reports and dashboards.
+The more expensive Salesforce-based membership or events software packages typically have the most functionality.
+Some offer you overall membership management & CRM with a 360˚ view of each individual member; portals for member communications and self-serve solutions; communities for interest groups; micro-sites as you need them; meetings, events and conference management tools; eBusiness for your merchandising; and, for the financial and management side, there’s revenue accounting, reports and dashboards.
 All this functionality hangs well together.
-Why not take advantage of this?
+Why not take advantage of it rather than adding layers of extra code for the system to adopt to your (perhaps outdated) processes?

 Yes, we understand: The software has to serve you, and not the other way around.
-However, having been in the game of Salesforce implementation consulting for a long time now, we advise organisations to not reinvent the wheel and first seriously consider leveraging out-of-the-box features before opting for customisation which is often more laborious and expensive.
-And really not always necessary.
+However, having been in the game of Salesforce implementation consulting for a long time now, we advise organisations to not reinvent the wheel either.
+Seriously first considering to leverage out-of-the-box features before opting for customisation avoid often more laborious and expensive work.
+And that is not really not always necessary.

 Upgrading Your Software, means: Updating Your Thinking.